adunstan3/287-final-project/README.md

 - The class with the most required books was classics 095 with 11 required books.
 - The most expensive class to take was human development 263, with 491 dollars of required books.
 - There are a lot of "offered" classes that are completely empty.
 The average class size for this semseter was .1 students per class.
-- The total money the school asked students to spend all students to pay was $4,069,907.61
+- The total money the school asked all students to pay was $4,069,907.61
 - The school asked the average student to spend: $355.67

 ### Week 3 update: